 Mission, Philosophy, Values, and Vision

-We ensure our students realize their maximum potential while creating a learning environment where they can thrive.
-Students are encouraged to pursue their personal passions, as the staff learns about their interests.
-We help them see how success is possible through a better understanding of their uniqueness.
+We ensure our students realize their maximum potential by creating a learning environment where they can thrive.
+As the staff learns about their interests, students are encouraged to pursue their personal passions.
+We help students see how success is possible through a better understanding of their uniqueness.
 By believing in their ability to grow, we accommodate their needs, deliver countless accommodations, and most importantly, we never give up on them.

 We want to teach our students to look at the world through the lens of another.
 We want them to practice thinking how they relate to the world and not how the world relates to them.
 We teach students to be mindful of the people around them every day.
 Can I open a door for some one?
 Am I being too loud?
 Is someone trying to study?
 All these are questions encourage students to ask themselves how they impact others, not how others impact them.
 They mature emotionally and socially.
 By encouraging them to be more caring, it also helps them be more considerate at home and in life.

 It is important to us for students to learn to respect that the world is full of unique individuals who think differently from each other, and to understand that this diversity makes the world a better place.
 We educate our students to relate to those who are different from them.
 By doing so, we teach acceptance, compassion, and tolerance, thus reducing bullying and mean spiritedness.
 Students learn that they do not need to compromise their beliefs, but to accept that other people have different beliefs, and to be kind and courteous to all people, regardless of those differences.
 It is also important that students learn to behave respectfully to everyone, including those in authority, to prepare them to be successful in the workplace.